Singapore Firms to Develop Small-scale LNG Provision

 Tuesday November 27, 2018

-Southeast Asia: LNG opportunity (file image/pixabay)
+Southeast Asia: LNG opportunity.
+File image / Pixabay

 Two Singapore-based energy companies have joined forces to develop small-scale liquified natural gas (LNG) provision.